 Rights and duties are specific actions that can be taken on behalf of one parent exclusively, jointly, or independent from each other.
 They include the right to consent to medical, dental, and psychological treatment, as well as make decisions regarding education.

-Possession and access refer to the actual time that you have with your child, more often referred to as “visitation”.
+Possession and access refer to the actual time that you have with your child, more often referred to as “visitation.”

 The way your child custody agreement is set up can impact everything from how often you are able to see your child to how much child support you’re obligated to pay every month.
 In other words, Texas child custody laws can have a huge impact on your quality of life.

-Other Helpful Blogs by Thiessen Law Firm
+Thiessen Law Firm